 However, there are roles that require a numerical degree.
 These are degrees that have some maths content and include subjects such as chemistry, physics, psychology, engineering, IT, maths and economics.
 The types of banking career that may call for a high proficiency in maths are jobs in the financial institutions group (teams within a bank who provide financial expertise to other organisations) and roles that are involved in the creation of specialised financial products.
 But for those applying to a position where you deal directly with clients, people skills are more valued and a good degree in any subject is acceptable.

 Typical entry requirements for the universities mentioned are in the range of A*A*A to ABB.
-And if you do choose to study a more specialised degree such as finance or economics, bear in mind that you’ll need at least an A in maths, and sometimes another A in further maths, to be eligible for an offer.
+And if you do choose to study a more specialised degree such as finance or economics, bear in mind that you’ll often need at least an A in maths to be eligible for an offer.

 Stand out to investment banks by joining a society